web-apps-in-lisp/web-apps-in-lisp.github.io/content/tutorial/first-build.md

 stay roughly this size.
 An app of mine, with dozens of dependencies and all the application code, templates and static assets (JS and CSS) is 35MB.
-LispWorks binaries, reduced in size with their tree shaker, are know to be smaller, a hello world being ±5MB, a web app around 10MB.
+LispWorks binaries, reduced in size with their tree shaker, are known to be smaller, a hello world being ±5MB, a web app around 10MB.
 This tree shaker isn't in the free version.

 Enough talk, let's do it.
 Create a new `build.lisp` file.
 We need these steps: